pgatti86/smart-epd/README.md

 ## Spiffs partition generation

-Look for spiffs folder in project, it contains:
+Look for spiffs folder in project, it contains two sub folders:

-- device subfolder: contains the device configurations:
+- device: contains the device configurations in a json file generate your new device [uuid](https://it.wikipedia.org/wiki/Universally_unique_identifier) on this [page](https://www.uuidgenerator.net/)

 ```json
 {
 "deviceId":"1d3053b1-4c31-40da-9533-2eacca528add"
 }
 ```

+This uuid will be returned by the enrollment process.

 #### NB: an empty line at the end of the config file is mandatory otherwise the json parsing library (cJSON) will fail deserialization.
 #### NB: don't change the file name.

-- security subfolder: This folder must contain your server public certificate in PEM format.
+- security: This folder must contain your server public certificate in PEM format.

+This is required by the OTA process to verify the server before the firmware download can take place.
+The existing certificate is a sample, leave it as is if all this sounds like new to you.
+Simply the OTA will not work.

 #### NB: don't change the file name.